 While most experimental material studies nowadays are targeted with highly specific applications in mind, part of these studies are also of a more general interest, covering general research techniques or some wider class of materials or specific, still not understood phenomena.
-These are listed in this subsection, while the rest are presented in the Material development and Technology/devices/applications sections.
+These are listed in this subsection, while the rest are presented in the Technology and Applications sections.